kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/11-AJAX-REST-API-2/02b-create-frontend-googlemaps.md

 }
 ```

-This will give us all the lng and lat
+* This will give us all the `lng` and `lat` values

 ![all lng and lat](https://i.imgur.com/L64KU7f.png)

-* Now if we grouped a bunch of stores that were within 10 km of each other we would have an array with all of those stores
+* Now if we grouped a bunch of stores that were within `10 km` of each other we would have an array with all of those stores
 * But we only have 1 store and therefore we only have 1 store in the array

 ![one store in array](https://i.imgur.com/qjoT0kq.png)